OpenNTI/nti.contenttypes.courses/docs/course-layout.rst

 	bits of information: 'Parent' indicates that the parent instance's scope should be used.
 Following the '/' delimiter, the actual parent scope to be used is specified.

+show_assignments_by_outline
+	A bool indicating whether or not this course has assignments returned by assignments by outline node.
+Useful for hiding the assignments tab.
+	Note: it is invalid to set this to false and have assignments in the course

 ``assignment_policies.json`` (optional)
 ---------------------------------------------